 Finally, to improve access of the CAPER for the community, the Housing Division posted the CAPER on the city's website for review.
-The 2013-2014 CAPER was reviewed and approved to forward to HUD at the September 11, 2014.

 Institutional Structure

 The City of Greenville, through its Housing Division, other public agencies, private developers and contractors, and the network of housing subrecipients and Community Housing Development Organizations (CHDOs) are effectively organized to utilize all the funding received through the various state/federal programs.